 Release Cryptolaemus adults ideally in the evening directly onto the colonies of mealybug, they will sense their prey and begin to consume the mealybugs!
 Ensure windows are shut before applying and cover with mesh to avoid adults escaping if needed.

-Please Note; Cryptolaemus is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
-As a guide cease using pyrethrum or SB plant invigorator 2 days prior to use and other persistent chemicals or universal bug killers 1-2 weeks before using Cryptolaemus.
+Cryptolaemus is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
+As a guide cease using SB plant invigorator 2 days prior to use and persistent chemicals or bug killers 2-3 weeks before using Cryptolaemus.
+For disease control such as powdery mildew, avoid using traditional forms of Sulphur, as can be harmful to beneficial insects.
+The liquid formulation supplied as Sulphur Boost is much safer to use , if applying before or during the time Cryptolaemus are present.